On the approximation capability of GNNs in node classification/regression tasks: Related Work

 Great attention has recently been paid to the Weisfeiler--Lehman test and its correlation with the expressiveness of GNNs.
 Xu \textit{et al.} \cite{xu2018powerful} have shown that message passing GNNs are at most as powerful as the 1--WL test; this upper bound could be overcome by injecting the node identity in the message passing procedure, as implemented in \cite{you2021identity}.
 Morris \textit{et al.} \cite{morris2019} have gone beyond the 1--WL test, implementing $k$--order WL tests as message passing mechanisms into GNNs.
 In \cite{sato2020s}, the WL test mechanism applied to GNNs is studied within the paradigm of unfolding trees (also called \textit{computational graphs}), without really establishing an equivalence between the two concepts, so as in~\cite{zhang2021nested} (where the unfolding trees are called \textit{rooted subgraphs}).
 In \cite{alon2020bottleneck}, it is shown that the Weisfeiler--Lehman test tends to oversquash the information coming from the neighbours; moreover, it is claimed that GNNs with at least $K$ layers, where $K$ is the diameter of the graphs in the dataset, do not suffer from under--reaching, which means that the information cannot travel farther than $K$ edges along the graph.
 Nevertheless, a theoretical proof that GNNs succeed in overcoming the under--reaching behavior is not provided.

 Universal approximation properties have been demonstrated for several GNN settings.
 The OGNN \cite{GNN} model was proved to be a universal approximator on graphs preserving the unfolding equivalence in \cite{Comp_GNN}.
-Universal approximation is shown for GNNs with random node initialization in \cite{abboud2020} while, in~\cite{xu2018powerful}, they are shown to be able to encode any graph with countable input features.
+Universal approximation is shown for GNNs with random node initialization in \cite{abboud2020} while, in~\cite{xu2018powerful}, they are proved to be able to encode any graph with countable input features.
 The universal approximation property has been extended to Folklore Graph Neural Networks in~\cite{maron2019provably}, to Linear Graph Neural Networks and general GNNs in \cite{azizian2020expressive,maron2018invariant}, both in the invariant and equivariant case, but without any reference to the required number of layers.
-As already explained in the Introduction, our results differ from these achievements because we allow the approximation of measurable functions and because our proof is constructive and gives some hints on approximator architecture.

 A relation between the graph diameter and the computational power of GNNs has been established in~\cite{loukas2019graph}, where the GNNs are assimilated to the so--called LOCAL models~\cite{Angluin80,linial92,Naor93} and it is proved that a GNN with a number of layers larger than the diameter of the graph can compute any Turing function of the graph.
-This result differs from ours, both because we focus on a different question, i.e. which functions can be approximated instead of which functions can be computed, and because was achieved by assuming an infinite amount of memory.

-The generalization capability of GNNs has been also studied using different approaches, which include the Vapnik--Chervonenkis dimension for OGNNs \cite{vapnik2018}, and the uniform stability \cite{zhou2021} and Rademacher complexity \cite{garg2020} for modern GNNs.
+Nevertheless, no information on the aggregation function characterization is given.
+The generalization capability of GNNs has been also studied using different approaches, which include the Vapnik--Chervonenkis dimension for OGNNs \cite{vapnik2018}, and the uniform stability \cite{zhou2021} and Rademacher complexity \cite{garg2020generalization} for modern GNNs.
 Designing GNN architectures that provide good generalization along with good expressive power is a hot research topic (see, e.g., \cite{omri2020}).
 Moreover, an extensive survey on the theory of Graph Neural Networks can be found in ~\cite{jegelka2022theory}.